zack-bitcoin/amoveo-docs/getting-started/sync.md

 Syncing
 =======================

-As of hard update 52, the verkle update, syncing in reverse is mandatory. in the config file `config/sys.config.tmpl`, `reverse_syncing` should be set to `true`.
+Syncing in reverse is mandatory.

 1) it should download the headers automatically. wait for it to finish.
 If it freezes, you can start getting headers from a new peer with `sync:get_headers().`.
 You can check the current number of headers with `api:height().`